-Abandoned laptop bag with IED content triggers bomb scare at Mangalore Airport
+Live bomb found in Abandoned laptop bag triggers bomb scare at Mangalore Airport

 Mangaluru, Jan 20: A suspicious unattended laptop bag containing IED was found abandoned at the Bajpe airport in Mangaluru on Monday.
 The bag was found kept in the rest area meant for the passengers outside the airport.